 State funding for local transportation projects is available primarily through the STIP.
-The California Transportation Commission (CTC) adopted the 2020 STIP in March 2020.
+The California Transportation Commission (CTC) adopted the 2022 STIP in March 2022.
 C/CAG recommends a list of projects to the MTC for incorporation into a regional recommendation (also known as the Regional Transportation Improvement Program (or RTIP) to the California Transportation Commission (CTC).

 The STIP includes allocations for each of California's counties.
 The share for San Mateo County includes both general program and specific project amounts.
 The most recently adopted CTC allocations for San Mateo County projects are shown in Table 22.
-The most recent STIP (adopted in March 2020) has allocations from FY 2020/21 until FY 2024/25.
-A mid-cycle STIP was adopted in March 2021 to allocate federal COVID relief funds to agencies for transportation-related programs, of which San Mateo County received \$3,260,185.
+The most recent STIP has allocations from FY 2022/23 until FY 2026/27.
+The 2022 STIP includes projects using COVID shares since this funding was not part of the Fund estimate.